 - IBM Watson: IBM Watson can be used for Natural Language Processing through its Dialogue services.
 Developers can use them to create chatbots and virtual assistants that can understand natural language and respond in a way that is natural for humans.
 Additionally, Watson also offers Natural Language Classifier services, which can be used to detect the intent of a sentence or document and classify it accordingly.

 - Google Cloud Natural Language API: The Google Cloud Natural Language API can be used to extract meaning from text, including understanding sentiment, extracting entities, and synthesizing text.
 Using the NLP API, developers can use machine learning methods to automatically analyze text data and take specific actions.

 - Amazon Comprehend: Amazon Comprehend is the NLP service of AWS that uses machine learning to uncover information in unstructured data and text.
 The machine learning algorithms can be used to develop AI applications that can automatically analyze text data, find insights and relationships, and return useful information.

 - Azure Cognitive Services: The Azure Cognitive Services are a suite of tools provided by Microsoft for Natural Language Processing development.
 Using these NLP services, developers can create custom applications that can understand and respond to natural language input in multiple languages.
 Use cases include converting text to lifelike speech, real-time speech translation, or verification and person identification with audio analysis.

 Develop NLP with Python

 Natural Language Toolkit (NLTK) is a Python library that provides Natural Language Processing (NLP) functionality.
 It includes modules for tokenizing, stemming, and parsing text, as well as algorithms for machine learning, sentiment analysis, and more.
-NLTK is widely used in academia and industry, and it’s a great tool for getting started with NLP.
+NLTK is widely used in academia and industry, and it’s a great tool for getting started with an NLP assignment or project.

 The Bottom Line